ayabz22/sepsis-mortality-prediction/README.md

 ## Project overview
 I investigated the relationship between clinical variables, immune biomarkers, and mortality outcomes.
 The primary goal was to determine whether biomarkers such as TREM-1, IL-8, and PCT improve predictive performance beyond standard clinical severity scores (LODS, qSOFA, and SICK).

-Several machine learning approaches (random forest, gradient boosting, and LASSO) were explored.
-While tree-based models achieved slightly higher test AUC, overall performance was comparable across methods.
-Logistic regression was selected as the primary modeling approach due to its interpretability and clinical applicability.

 ## Analysis workflow

 - `table1_and_table2.R`